bobbingwide/field-block-for-acf-pro/README.md

 No code solution to display ACF Fields using the ACF field block

 ## Changelog
+# 1.0.0
+* Changed: Renamed for wordpress.org #18
+* Changed: Support for PHP 8.1 and PHP 8.2 #19
+* Tested: With WordPress 6.4-RC3 and WordPress Multisite
+* Tested: With Advanced Custom Fields PRO v6.2.2
+* Tested: With Gutenberg 16.9.0
+* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
+* Tested: With PHPUnit 9.6

 # 0.2.0
 * Changed: Support the align attribute #12
 * Changed: Enable link colors #1